olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 sacrifice what I believe are essential features:

 - flicker-free consistent lighting (no headaches or artifacts)
-- narrow field of view camera lenses trained on your face, not the room
+- narrow field of view lenses trained on your face, not the room
 - short pickup pattern (cardioid) microphones with live headphone monitoring
 - studio monitors headphones to hear yourself and avoid noise feedback loops